 Ways and means

 - Practical applications, case studies and manipulations on dynamic simulators.
 Role plays.

 - Review and wrap-up session at the end of each phase of the course.

 BASIC TRAINING 11 days

 - Physico-chemical properties of hydrocarbons and petroleum cuts.

 - The basic training is illustrated by many practical applications of actual examples from refineries.

-SAFETY AND ENVIRONMENT IN OPERATIONS 6 days
+SAFETY & ENVIRONMENT IN OPERATIONS 6 days

 - Hazards related to products and equipment.